karlo-babic/agent-tournament/README.md

-Of course!
-Here is the README file formatted in standard Markdown, using hyphens for bullet points and including placeholders for your images.

-You will need to replace `path/to/game_screenshot.png` and `path/to/agent_vision.png` with the actual paths to your images.

----

 # AI Agent Capture the Flag Tournament

 Welcome to the AI Agent Tournament!
 Your task is to design and implement an artificial intelligence for a team of agents competing in a game of Capture the Flag.